lab1092/blender-manual_ja/manual/installing_blender/windows.rst

 download the .zip version and extract it to a USB key.
 You may want to avoid storing animation output or other temporary files on the USB key as frequent drive writes may shorten its life.

-To keep all configuration files and installed addons on the USB key, create a folder named *config* in the unzipped Blender folder.
+To keep all configuration files and installed add-ons on the USB key, create a folder named *config* in the unzipped Blender folder.
 Now all configuration files will be read from and written to the USB key rather than the computer you're running Blender on.